lfit/itpol/protecting-code-integrity.md

 - _(NICE)_ to have items will improve the overall security, but will affect how you interact with your work environment, and probably require learning new habits or unlearning old ones.
-- _(PARANOID)_ is reserved for items we feel will significantly improve your security, but will require making equally significant adjustments to the way you interact with your operating system.

 Remember, these are only guidelines.
 If you feel these priority levels do not reflect your project's commitment to security, you should adjust them as you